-I am driven to understand more about the nature of reality, this has led me to explore the visible and invisible forces that permeate the universe.
-Sources of inspiration include the micro and macro in nature, scientific theory and the processes of perception.
+I am driven to research the nature of reality, this has led me to explore the visible and invisible forces that permeate the universe.
+Sources of inspiration include the micro/macro in nature, the processes of perception and the relationship between the physical, psychological and the spiritual.
 Within these broad themes, transformation, inter-connectivity and energy are key.
 I am drawn to the Japanese Wabi Sabi aesthetic in seeing the beauty of things incomplete, impermanent and imperfect.
 In metaphysical terms, Wabi Sabi implies that the universe is in constant motion either evolving from nothingness or dissolving towards it.
 Yet ‘nothingness’ is not believed to be empty, but a soup of unlimited creative possibilities.
 The metamorphic process of paper-making and ultimately its degradation, is a reminder of the Wabi Sabi philosophy.

 Whilst employed as an architectural conservator, I used traditional materials such as coloured pigments, stone dust and copper/gold leaf to make structural and decorative repairs to stone carvings and frescos.
 Many of these materials have found their way into my fine art practice; I also enjoy working on a considerable scale to convey an architectural quality to the work.